You are here

 A hardware device which acts as the physical bridge between the computer’s workstation software and the recording environment.
 An audio interface may be connected to the computer (via USB, Thunderbolt, FireWire, Dante, AVB or other current communication protocols) to pass audio and MIDI data to and from the computer.
 Audio Interfaces are available with a wide variety of different facilities including microphone preamps, DI inputs, analogue line inputs, ADAT or S/PDIF digital inputs, analogue line and digital outputs, headphone outputs, and so on.
 The smallest audio interfaces provide just two channels in and out, while the largest may offer 30 or more.

 Jointly developed by Celemony and PreSonus in 2011, ARA relates to a data-exchange extension for DAW plug‑ins like AU, VST and RTAS, to pass information relating to an entire track, rather than just about a specific moment in time — such as pitch, tempo, rhythm etc. ARA v2 was announced in 2018 with an extended feature set including integrated undo synchronisation.
-Most of the popular DAWs are now compatible with ARA v2, but the only plug-ins that use it at present are Melodyne and Revoice Pro.
+Most of the popular DAWs are now compatible with ARA v2, but the only plug-ins that use it at the time of writing are Melodyne and Revoice Pro.

 Audio Video Bridging (AVB) is a a suite of IEEE technical standards intended to allow the low latency, time-synchronised transfer of audio and video data across standard IT Ethernet networks.
 It is a 'Layer 2' AoIP protocol, defined under the IEEE 802 standards.
 The AVnu Alliance certifies consumer and professional AVB equipment to ensure inter-operability.